 Fireside Chats - Kirstie Ennis (Part 2)

 Welcome back to the Ottobock Fireside Chats web-series.
-Watch Part 2 of host Lacey Henderson’s inspiring interview with Kirstie Ennis, and don’t miss any upcoming Fireside Chats and updates from Ottobock by registering with your email below.
+Watch Part 2 of host Lacey Henderson’s inspiring interview with Kirstie Ennis, and don’t miss any upcoming Fireside Chats and updates from Ottobock by checking back on a regular basis.

 Retired USMC Sergeant Kirstie Ennis shares her story of devotion and strength in the face of adversity